mateus558/UFJF-MLTK/getting_started/installation.rst

   7 - Click **Finish** button.

-Ubuntu and Debian based SOs
+Ubuntu and Debian based OS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Download the ``.deb`` file corresponding to the desired framework release and execute the following command.